rfly-openha/documents/2_tutorial/interpolation.md

 ```

 `x` and `y` are arrays of values used to approximate some function `f: y = f(x)`.
-This function returns an array of the interpolated values at `x_est` by linear interpolation.
+This function returns an array of the interpolated values at `x_est` by linear interpolation as default.

 ---